-- Exceptions; and
+- Exceptions;

-- User Data Congestion.
+- User Data Congestion; and

+- Performance Data information.

 The target of the event reporting may include one or more UE(s), a group of UEs or any UE (i.e. all UEs).
 When an event to which the NF service consumer has subscribed occurs, the NEF reports the requested information to the NF service consumer based on the event reporting information definition requested by the NF service consumer.